-If you love old maps and globes then consider visiting Map collection and Globe Museum that’s located nearby.
+If you love old maps and globes, consider visiting the nearby Map collection and Globe Museum.

 Evening Walk in Vienna

-When we finished our visit at Austrian National Library it was around 5 pm.
-Because we couldn’t visit anything else, we decided to walk around the city and absorb the atmosphere.
+When we finished our visit to the Austrian National Library, it was around 17:00.
+Because we could not visit anything else, we decided to walk around the city and absorb the atmosphere.

 Though there are many horses, the streets are clean.
-Later I noticed that between each horse and a carriage there is a big bag, basically, it is a horse’s diapers.
+Later, I noticed a big bag between each horse and a carriage.
+Basically, it is a horse’s diapers.

 Rathaus or the is the city hall of Vienna: